karlkemistersheppard/Terminal_App/README.md

 ```
 ##### Error Handling

-Ive added the below into each endpoint in the users journey to ensure that the program exits/terminates after the TRY AGAIN prompt is displayed.
+I've added the below to each endpoint in the user's journey to ensure that the program exits/terminates after the TRY AGAIN prompt is displayed.
 ```ruby
         begin
             exit!